-Because the Fortify Remediation Plugin works as a plugin to IntelliJ IDEA, Android Studio, PyCharm, and WebStorm, you can use it to locate security-related issues in your code.
-You must have the same project open in the IDE as you selected from Micro Focus Fortify Software Security Center with the Fortify Remediation Plugin.
+Because the Fortify Remediation Plugin works as a plugin for IntelliJ IDEA, Android Studio, PyCharm, and WebStorm, you can use it to locate security-related issues in your code.
+You must have the same project open in the IDE as you selected from Fortify Software Security Center with the Fortify Remediation Plugin.